fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/humphrey_v3/Table_assembly.md

 * 12 of Ø6mm wooden dowels for aligning the feet
 * 130 of Ø5x50mm wood screws for the torsion box
 * 24 of Ø4x40 wood screws for attaching the legs
-* Ø5x50mm wood screws for the legs
+* 48 of Ø5x50mm wood screws for the legs
 * 44 of M5x35mm machine screws for the Y-rail
 * Electric screwdriver with LOW torque setting
 * It is also very recommended but not mandatory to have a [foam glue-roller](https://www.aliexpress.com/item/Portable-Handheld-Glue-Applicator-with-2pcs-Rollers-Manual-Gluer-for-Woodworking-Glue-Machine-180ml-320ml-Hot/32839266171.html) as you will have use of it every time you need to add new thickness to your spoil-board.